 Földes Józsi vendéglője

-I've had excellent vegetable stews (főzelék) here made from fresh peas and spinach, and paired with meatloaf (€6).
-The traditional beef stew with egg barley (pörkölt) arrives with unusually soft pieces of meat (€11).
-The unforgettable dish is the vadas (€11): slices of fall-apart-tender beef shoulder topped with a signature, orange-hued, tart-sweet sauce, and served with a side of bread dumplings.
+I've had excellent vegetable stews (főzelék) here made from fresh peas and spinach and paired with meatballs (€6).
+The traditional beef stew with egg barley (pörkölt) arrives with unusually soft morsels of meat (€11).
+The unforgettable dish is the vadas (€11): slices of fall-apart-tender beef shoulder topped with an orange-hued, sweet-tart sauce and served with a side of bread dumplings.
 It's a special treat.

-Being outside the typical tourist zones, Földes Józsi's customers consist of longtime regulars and office workers from nearby (there's a weekday two-course lunch prix fixe for €7).
-In the warmer months, head straight to the outdoor tables (but be sure to book in advance).
+Being outside the tourist-heavy areas, Földes Józsi's customers consist of longtime regulars and office workers from nearby (there's a weekday two-course lunch prix fixe for €7).
+In the warmer months, head straight to the outdoor tables but be sure to book in advance.
 Note that Földes Józsi is mainly a lunch-destination—try going at midday for the best experience.